 (3) Subject to any direction to the contrary made by the superintendent in the interests of security, the independent prison visitor may interview a prisoner within the view but not the hearing of an officer.

-[Section 77 inserted by No. 75 of 2003 s.
+[Regulation 77 inserted: Act No. 75 of 2003 s.
 56.]

 Part XI — Searches and examinations